 Further up the mountain in the middle of a pine tree forest is the Bao Dai Summer Palace, one of the residences of the last king of feudal Vietnam.
 The entrance fee was €0.62 (plus an additional fee if you want to take photos), and it grants you access to the 52 rooms of the palace.

-It was fascinating to see the home of the royal family, with their bits and pieces and portraits on the walls.
-The visit ends in the downstairs kitchen and through a gift shop full of useless stuff.
+It was fascinating to see the home of the royal family, their objects, and portraits on the walls.
+The visit ended in the downstairs kitchen and through a gift shop full of generic souvenirs.